 You can contact the State Bar of Nevada's Lawyer Referral Service at (702) 382-0504 (toll-free in Nevada at 1-800-789-5747).
 You can also ask friends and/or relatives if they can recommend a good lawyer.
-The state bar's main office (see numbers listed on first page) can tell you whether or not an attorney is licensed in Nevada and in good standing.
+The state bar's main office can tell you whether or not an attorney is licensed in Nevada and in good standing.
+See numbers listed below.
 In some areas, volunteer lawyer organizations are available to help persons with little income file for bankruptcy protection.